Ladonia (micronation)

 Ladonia (Ladonien) is a micronation, proclaimed in 1996 as the result of a years-long court battle between artist Lars Vilks and local authorities over two sculptures.
 The claimed territory is part of the natural reserve of Kullaberg in southern Sweden.
+The Ladonian language consists of two words, “waaaaalll” and “ÿp”.

 History

 In 1980, artist Lars Vilks began construction of two sculptures, Nimis (Latin for "too much", a structure made of 75 tonnes of driftwood) and Arx (Latin for "fortress", a structure made of stone), in the Kullaberg nature reserve in north-west Skåne, Sweden.
 The location of the sculptures is difficult to reach, and as a consequence they were not discovered for two years, at which point the local council declared the sculptures to be buildings, the construction of which was forbidden on the nature reserve, and demanded that they should be dismantled and removed.
 Despite the confrontations with the local council, a large percentage of the local community supports the sculptures, especially people working in the tourism industry.